How Much Does It Cost To Start A Business In Italy?

 Cost to start a business in Italy for different business types

 A future as a businessman is something that more and more people want.
 However, it is not particularly simple to start a business in Italy.
 To accomplish the desired goals, planning is necessary.
 A budget that is big enough to pay for the initial expenses must be considered.

 This section of the article will focus on the various cost to start a business in Italy.

-1. Private Limited Company or S.R.L Company
+1. Limited Liability Company or S.R.L Company

 The cost to start a business in Italy for an S.R.L Company varies depending on several factors such as the registration fee, minimum share capital, acquiring the necessary licenses and authorizations, etc.

 An Italian SRL corporation must be incorporated via a public deed signed in front of a notary.
 The fee for the notary depends on the amount of the firm’s share capital.
 The minimum amount of capital for a limited liability corporation, or the S.r.l., ranges from 1€ & to 10,000€.
 Contributions should be provided entirely at the time of subscription and should only be done in cash whenever the capital is up to the maximum worth of 10,000 euros.

 Whenever the share capital exceeds 10,000 euros, the directors must get a minimum of 25% of that amount, or 2,500 euros.

 A threshold amount of 50,000 euros is required to start a joint-stock corporation, and the amount must be specified in the articles of association.

 A stockholder’s holding of stock need not necessarily correspond to his total investment in the business.
 25% of the share capital should be provided when the articles of association are signed, with the remaining funds to be contributed at a later time.